teamvridhi/Vriddhi_Submission/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them

-* Tableau
-* IBM DB2
-* Map Services

-### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be, for example

-Get tableau installed from here https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm Get access to IBM DB2 https://www.ibm.com/in-en/analytics/db2/trials Map Service : Kagel Housing data

 ## Access the Application

 Click on : [Secured Steps](https://public.tableau.com/profile/hema3100#!/vizhome/WiTHackathon-SankalpTeam-SecuredSteps/Welcome?publish=yes)